DorianDepriester/MTEX2Gmsh/README.md

 This toolbox defines the class named `gmshGeo`.
 Once the grains are computed using MTEX, an instance of `gmshGeo` can be constructed.
 This object can be used to generate a Gmsh-readable file, in order to mesh it and perform FEA.

 ## :construction_worker: Requirements
-This toolbox has been designed for MATLAB R2013b, but it may work or newer versions.
+This toolbox has been designed for MATLAB R2013b, but it may work on newer versions.
 In addition, the following are required:
 - The [MTEX toolbox](https://mtex-toolbox.github.io/) (v 5.1.1 or newer) should be installed in your MATLAB session;
 - The [Gmsh software](http://gmsh.info/) (v 4.5.2 or newer) should be installed on your computer (at least its binary should accessible).